rokath/tip/docs/TipUserManual.md

 * ID 254 -> next 4 bytes are unreplacable
 * ID 255 -> next byte is count of 5...231 unreplacable bytes

-This allows 2560 additional pattern for the price 14 less 2-bytes pattern and the need for 2 bytes for the 2560 additional patterns.
+This example allows 2560 additional pattern for the price 14 less 2-bytes pattern and the need for 2 bytes for the 2560 additional patterns.
 The details could be configurable.

 > **Consideration:** Interesting extension but we want eliminate zeroes in one shot to keep the overall overhead small.
-This could make sense to improve SMAZ in an universal way, by providing a pattern table generator, which could be practically the same.
+This could make sense to improve SMAZ in an universal way, by providing a pattern table generator, which could be practically the TiP generator.
 The pattern table generator could get an option to use some internet data for the table generation.
 COBS could run only afterwards and would add a byte.
--->

 ###  8.4. <a name='use-3-to-7-msbits-as-marker'></a>Use 3 to 7 MSBits as marker

-* `1111111u 1111111u ...` =  2 IDs for unreplacable bytes + 8/1 8
+* `1111111u 1111111u ...` =  2 "ID"s for unreplacable bytes results in mac data extension factor of 8/1 = 8   ^= 800 %
-* `111111uu 111111uu ...` =  4 IDs for unreplacable bytes + 8/2 4
+* `111111uu 111111uu ...` =  4 "ID"s for unreplacable bytes results in mac data extension factor of 8/2 = 4   ^= 400 %
-* `11111uuu 11111uuu ...` =  8 IDs for unreplacable bytes + 8/3 2.7
+* `11111uuu 11111uuu ...` =  8 "ID"s for unreplacable bytes results in mac data extension factor of 8/3 = 2.7 ^= 270 %
-* `1111uuuu 1111uuuu ...` = 16 IDs for unreplacable bytes + 8/4 2.0
+* `1111uuuu 1111uuuu ...` = 16 "ID"s for unreplacable bytes results in mac data extension factor of 8/4 = 2.0 ^= 200 %
-* `111uuuuu 111uuuuu ...` = 32 IDs for unreplacable bytes + 8/5 1.6
+* `111uuuuu 111uuuuu ...` = 32 "ID"s for unreplacable bytes results in mac data extension factor of 8/5 = 1.6 ^= 160 %

-> **Considereation:** These variants could result in a too big TiP buffer for many unreplacable bytes and do not add so many direct IDs (max 32).
+> **Considereation:** These variants could result in a too big TiP buffer for many unreplacable bytes and do not add so many direct IDs ( max 32 or less).

-###  8.5. <a name='use-prefix-byte-as-marker'></a>Use Prefix Byte as marker
+###  8.5. <a name='use-prefix-byte-as-marker-for-unreplacable-bytes-(like-smaz)'></a>Use Prefix Byte as marker for unreplacable bytes (like smaz)

 ```diff
 + ID 1-254 usable